Skip to Main Content

 Connors, J and Schmidt, M, 'United Nations' in Moeckli, D, Shah, S and Sivakumaran, S (eds) International human rights law (3rd edn, OUP 2018) pp 369-424

-Note the word "in".
-The chapter here is called 'United Nations'.
-It was published as a book called International human rights law.
-To find this chapter, search the Library Catalogue using the first editor of the book and the book title.
+This chapter, called 'United Nations', was published as a book called International human rights law.
+To find this chapter, search for the book in Library Search using the book title.
 When you have the book, check the the contents page to find the chapter you need.

 Book not available?